 Many of the Rhone Family papers provide information on the teaching career of Urissa E. Rhone Brown, one of the Rhone daughters, who was also a principal in the local black public school system.
-Other materials reveal that most of Urissa's siblings were, like her, educated at Prairie View A&M College and also taught school.
+Other materials reveal that most of Urissa's siblings were, like her, educated at Prairie View A&M University and also taught school.
 Personal letters, legal documents, certificates, and some 105 photographs provide other insights into aspects of the lives of the Rhones, including affiliations with the Knights of Pythias and Sisters of the Mysterious Ten.
 Various records provide information on rural schools for blacks.
-For instance, a brochure on the Texas Interscholastic League for Colored Schools, which was founded in 1920–21 as a separate organization modelled on the University Interscholastic League, supplies information on the organization's role in improving black schools.
-Its establishment by the Colored Teachers State Association of Texas (later the Teachers State Association of Texasqv) and the Negro School Division of the State Department of Education was an attempt to provide opportunities for black students to excel in mathematics, public speaking, writing, and other subjects.
+For instance, a brochure on the Texas Interscholastic League for Colored Schools (also known as the Prairie View Interscholastic League), which was founded in 1920–21 as a separate organization modeled on the University Interscholastic League, supplies information on the organization's role in improving black schools.
+Its establishment by the Colored Teachers State Association of Texas (later known as (the Teachers State Association of Texas) and the Negro School Division of the State Department of Education was an attempt to provide opportunities for black students to excel in mathematics, public speaking, writing, and other subjects.

 Rhone Family Papers, Dolph Briscoe Center for American History, University of Texas, Austin, Texas.

 Image Use Disclaimer

 All copyrighted materials included within the Handbook of Texas Online are in accordance with Title 17 U.S.C.
 Section 107 related to Copyright and “Fair Use” for Non-Profit educational institutions, which permits the Texas State Historical Association (TSHA), to utilize copyrighted materials to further scholarship, education, and inform the public.
 The TSHA makes every effort to conform to the principles of fair use and to comply with copyright law.